D3ltA-O5/D3ltA-O5/README.md

 - [🎁 RoundStart Item Giver](https://github.com/D3ltA-O5/RoundStart_ItemGiver): Automatically gives items to players at the start of each round.
 - [🔥 RoundEnding Friendly Fire](https://github.com/D3ltA-O5/RoundEnding_FF): Enables friendly fire at the end of each round for added chaos and fun.
 - [💀 Suicide Command](https://github.com/D3ltA-O5/Suicide_Command): Adds `.suicide` and `.kill` commands for self-elimination during the game.
+- [🛡️ UltimateDonation](https://github.com/D3ltA-O5/Ultimate_Donation): A secure and flexible plugin for managing donor privileges with customizable roles, command limits, and restrictions.

-Yes, I support and update these plugins
+Yes, I support and update these plugins.

 ## 🛠️ Need Help?
 I can assist you with setting up an **SCP:SL Server** on your PC or dedicated server!
 Feel free to reach out for guidance.